+1. Confidentiality

-- 1. Confidentiality: All persons involved with a harassment/discrimination complaint, including complainants, respondents, support persons, witnesses, management and/or union/association representatives are expected to treat the matter as confidential.
+All persons involved with a harassment/discrimination complaint, including complainants, respondents, support persons, witnesses, management and/or union/association representatives are expected to treat the matter as confidential.
 Parties to a complaint must not advise anyone in the workplace or otherwise connected to the workplace and/or service provision about the investigation, any involvement in the investigation and/or the contents of an investigation interview and/or report.
 Parties are not to ask individuals if they have participated in an investigation process or discuss any details about any investigation interviews.
 Employees may be disciplined if confidentiality is breached by communicating with any person other than their union representative, health care practitioner or another legal authority at any time before, during or after an investigation or resolution of a harassment/discrimination complaint.
 Persons involved with a harassment / discrimination complaint may be required to sign a confidentiality agreement.
 Managers and supervisors are required to keep information as confidential as possible when addressing human rights concerns and are also subject to discipline for breaches of confidentiality.
-Subject to the requirements of procedural fairness of the investigation/resolution process.
-Human Resources will preserve confidentiality as much as possible, or as legally required or permitted.
-Human Resources will seek advice from City Legal if there is any question related to release of confidential information. - 2.
-Complaint Source: Complaints about a contravention of the policy will be accepted from any source that provides reasonable grounds upon which to initiate an intervention.
+Subject to the requirements of procedural fairness of the investigation/resolution process, Human Resources will preserve confidentiality as much as possible, or as legally required or permitted.
+Human Resources will seek advice from City Legal if there is any question related to release of confidential information.

+2. Complaint

+Source Complaints about a contravention of the policy will be accepted from any source that provides reasonable grounds upon which to initiate an intervention.
 Complaint sources may include the individual who was the subject of the action complained about, an involved person or group, a witness or other third parties.
+All persons who believe that they have experienced or witnessed harassment and/or discrimination should keep detailed notes about the issue(s).

+3. Time Limits

-All persons who believe that they have experienced or witnessed harassment and/or discrimination should keep detailed notes about the issue(s). - 3.
-Time Limits: The time limit for the filing complaints under this policy is one year from the date of the last incident of alleged discrimination or harassment. - 4.
-Notification of Complaint: In most cases, respondents will be informed of the complaint as soon as practicable.
-In certain circumstances, the respondent may not be advised of the complaint against him or her.
-Such circumstances include where the complaint does not warrant exploration, where the complaint is outside the policy mandate or where an issue can be resolved with a remedy such as training. - 5.
-Complaint Records: Any record of a complaint will be handled confidentially and stored in a secure location separate from employee personnel files.
-Records of a complaint will only be placed on an employee's personnel file when they have been found to breach this Human Rights and Anti-Harassment/Discrimination Complaint Policy and disciplinary action is taken.
-This record of discipline is subject to the provisions of any applicable collective agreement. - 6.
-Informal Resolution: Several options to resolve harassment and discrimination concerns are available for complainants.
-Informal approaches can foster prompt resolution and prevent escalation; particularly when concerns are raised promptly.
-These are opportunities for parties to resolve a dispute, ensure the workplace is free from harassment and discrimination and address broader issues that caused or contributed to the dispute.
+The time limit for the filing complaints under this policy is 1 year from the date of the last incident of alleged discrimination or harassment.

+4. Notification of Complaint

+In most cases, respondents will be informed of the complaint as soon as practicable.
+In certain circumstances, the respondent may not be advised of the complaint against them.
+Such circumstances include where the complaint does not warrant exploration, where the complaint is outside the policy mandate or where an issue can be resolved with a remedy such as training.